-- 3. If using the USB method, insert the USB key into the projector. - 4.
+- Using the web user interface (UI)-Upload the required upgrade package to your computer. - 3.
+If using the USB method, insert the USB key into the projector. - 4.
 In the left navigation menu, select Service Setup > System Upgrade.
 The available upgrade packages are displayed on screen. - 5.
-Select the upgrade package from the list. - 6.
-Select Upgrade. - 7.
+If you uploaded the upgrade package to your computer, select + New Upgrade File. - 6.
+Select the upgrade package file from the list. - 7.
+Select Open. - 8.
+In the right pane, navigate to the upgrade file and select Upgrade. - 9.
 To begin the upgrade, select Upgrade in the confirmation dialog.
 The projector restarts automatically when the upgrade is complete.